 Where to Eat and Drink in Jaipur

-There’s a variety of cuisines to try in Jaipur, the authentic Rajasthani thali, Laal maans, lassi, Dal Baluchi, Pyaz Kachori, are the dishes you must try.
+There’s a variety of cuisines to try in Jaipur, the authentic Rajasthani thali, Laal means, lassi, Dal Baluchi, and Pyaz Kachori are the dishes you must try.
 These are the best restaurants in Jaipur you must explore:

 - Jaipur Adda for Exotic dishes

 - Tapri Central for Native’s Love